Imaginea/i-tagger/docs/data_iterator.md

 We are following Tensorflow dataset APIs from [here](https://www.tensorflow.org/programmers_guide/datasets)

-Once again do magic and implement the interface.
+Once again do some magic ;) and implement the interface.

 TODO: add how it is done on CoNLL data